 - Build brand recognition

 Creating great content across multiple channels will allow consumers to recognize your brand.

 How do these strategies work?

-To apply this kind of strategy we recommend you to use the Smart Insights RACE Planning Framework.
+To apply this kind of strategy we recommend the Smart Insights RACE Planning Framework.

-RACE covers the full customer lifecycle and it’s structured as follows:
+RACE covers the full customer lifecycle and is structured as follows:

 Define your goals and strategy.